 Making the Most of Your Appointment

 Many people are more satisfied with their health care if they share the responsibility with their doctors.
 Your doctor is an expert on medical care, but you are the expert on yourself.
 Often there is more than one option for diagnosing or treating a condition.
-By being a partner with your doctor, you can help choose the option that best fits your values, beliefs, and lifestyle.
-You also will feel more confident about carrying out the chosen treatment.

 Here are some tips for being a good partner with your doctor:

 Let your doctor know that you want to be a partner in your health care.
 Tell the doctor what your expectations are.

 - Be an active participant in each appointment.

 Listen carefully to what your doctor says.
 If you do not understand a diagnosis or treatment, ask questions.
 And tell the doctor if you think that following the prescribed treatment will be hard for you.